itsam/eurostat-to-elk/logstash_install_ubuntu16.md

 >     }
 > }

-start the service, and, with a little patience, wait for the output file to appear.
+Start the service, and, with a little patience, wait for the output file to appear.
 If it doesn't, check the logs.
+This isn't good enough for elasticsearch, though - the integers will arrive as strings in your index.
+Also, I recommend cutting the header and giving the column names explicitly.
+See our logstash configuration examples.